adityaa1205/Pet-Adoption-and-Rescue-Management-System-/README.md

 * **👤 User Management:** Includes secure user registration and login modules to manage user profiles and authenticate requests.
 * **📝 Pet Reporting:** Allows users to submit detailed reports for lost or found pets, including type, breed, color, location, and photos.
+* **💬 Chatbot Support:** An interactive chatbot to answer user queries, address pet-related doubts, and provide suggestions.
 * **🛠️ Admin Dashboard:** Provides administrators with a dashboard to view, verify, and update the status of pet reports (e.g., "Accepted," "Rejected," "Pending") to effectively connect finders with owners.
 * **🔍 Pet Status Inquiry and Search:** A robust search feature allows users to check if their missing pet is listed in the system.
 * **🔔 Notifications:** An integrated notification system provides timely updates to both users and administrators regarding the status of their requests.